Train station interchanges and transfers

 IN THIS ARTICLE

-We recommend leaving plenty of time, even for same-station changes because although European train stations are usually well signposted, it can be overwhelming to find your way around a new place.
-In the following example, the train arrives at and departs from Bruxelles-Midi:
+We recommend leaving plenty of time, even for same-station changes because although European train stations are usually well signposted, it can be tricky to find your way around a new place.

 Increasing the time between trains

 If you feel that the recommended interchange or transfer is too short, or you want to build in time for another reason - lunch in Paris perhaps or even stay overnight - you can do so by editing your search and using the "More options" functionality.
 We have a dedicated Help article, Modifying search results by adding a via station for more information.

 This tool can also be used to reduce the amount of time between trains, but please do so with caution.
 Note that in the case of international trains, your trip may not be covered by the CIV rules governing international rail journeys if you opt for a very short interchange which doesn't leave a practical window in which to change trains.